100 Places to See Cherry Blossom in Japan: Kansai

 Train: 15 min walk from Temmabashi Station (Keihan Honsen / Tanimachi Subway Line)

 Around 300,000 people are expected at the castle festival, which is held from the end of March until the beginning of April.
-600 lanterns will be lit up to enhance the beauty of sakura while you browse the many food stalls.
+At Koriyama Castle, 600 lanterns will be lit up to enhance the beauty of sakura while you browse the many food stalls.

 Train: 7 min walk from Kintestu Kashiwara Line Kintetsu Kooriyama Station / 15 min walk from JR Kooriyama Station

 Well-known for being a place where you can play with – or run away from – cracker-loving deer (as well as for the awe-inspiring Daibutsu), this enormous park boasts various types of sakura trees all blossoming at different times until the end of April.

 Train: 5 min from Kintetsu Nara Line Nara Station

 Car: 15 min from Daini (Second) Hanna Yuuryo Douro Hourai IC

 Shiga (April 2 ~)